MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 Python web services are supported on Windows platforms on which Python was enabled during installation.
 Expanded platform support in future releases.

-##  Workflow Publish Python web service
+##  Workflow: Publish Python web service

-Download the core API swagger file.
+1. Download the core API swagger file.
-Generate the python client library. you can learn about all of the API calls you can use to publish, manage, and consume Python web services.
+1. Generate the python client library. you can learn about all of the API calls you can use to publish, manage, and consume Python web services.
+1. Import the library.
+1. Authenticate.
+1. Create a session.
+1. Publish the service.

 ![Swagger Workflow](../media/o16n/api-swagger-workflow.png)

-### Example: publish Python web service
+## Example

 This example assumes you have the following (all of which are covered in Part 1):
 + You have Autorest as your Swagger code generator installed and you are familiar with it.